floresjmjr/e-commerceApp-react-aws/README.md

 # E-Commerce App

+## Why
+Was inspired by a tech conference talk about how servless architecture is the future.
+I wanted to see how practical it is and how it would go about working.
+It forced me to learn React and research serveless technology like AWS Lambda and Netlify's similar service.

 ## Background
 An e-commerce web page that has an interactive navigation menu, multiple categories and subcategories, slides, shopping cart and checkout forms while partially using an amazon data set that was parsed to add a variety of products.